 pass show -c $(pass find jira | head -1) - It integrates with everything: dmenu, rofi, fzf, Alfred, your own scripts

-A .gpg file can contain more than just a password.
-The convention is: first line is the password, then metadata.
+A .gpg file can hold more than a password.
+The convention is simple: the first line is the password, everything after it is metadata.

 pass edit email/gmail